ganrad/aks-aspnet-sqldb-rest/README.md

     #
     ```
     Update the DNS name resolver on your **local** workstation.
 Select one of the options below for your PC/Workstation's Operating System.
-    - Linux/MacOS : Update the `/etc/hosts` file.
+    - **Linux/MacOS** : Update the `/etc/hosts` file.
 On Linux systems, this file is used to lookup and resolve host name IP addresses.
 Use *vi* or *nano* editor to add an hostname entry to this file.
 Refer to the snippet below.
-    - Windows : Update the `C:\Windows\System32\Drivers\etc\hosts` file.
+    - **Windows** : Update the `C:\Windows\System32\Drivers\etc\hosts` file.

-    Update the local DNS name resolver as shown in the snippet below.
+    Add an entry to the local DNS name resolver file as shown in the snippet below.
     ```
     # This entry resolves hostnames to the Traefik load balancer IP.
 Substitute the correct value for 'Traefik
     # External IP Address>', obtained in previous step.